aws-samples/aws-do-pm/README.md

 * [`./ev-demo`](./ev-demo) - execute single electric vehicle demo showing aws-do-pm capabilities
 * [`./ev-fleet-demo`](./ev-fleet-demo) - execute electric vehicle fleet demo showing aws-do-pm scale

-These scripts are availble both in the project root directory as well as the `/app/pm` directory in the platform container.
+These scripts are availble both in the project root directory and in the platform container `/app/pm` directory.
 It is preferable that scripts are exectuted from a platform container shell when possible.
 A shell can be opened by running `./exec.sh` while the platform is up.

 # 3. Demo